codedawakening/BoonMind/README.md

 BoonMind explores the hypothesis that:

-> *Some classes of “unsolvable” or divergent computational problems appear so because the problem definition excludes the role of the observer, feedback, and bounded recursion.*
+> *Some classes of “unsolvable” or divergent computational problems appear unsolvable because the problem formulation excludes the observer, feedback loops, or bounded recursion.*

-The work introduces **Recursive Harmonic Convergence (RHC)** as a framework for ensuring stable self-referential iteration through constrained feedback loops, harmonic damping, and observer coupling.

-Initial experiments in constraint-solving, pattern emergence, and recursive stabilization demonstrate:
+This work introduces:

+### **Recursive Harmonic Convergence (RHC)**
+A model for self-stabilizing recursive systems using:
+- Bounded feedback loops
+- Observer-coupled damping
+- Harmonic state convergence rather than brute force minimization

+Observed properties in early experiments:

-- Rapid state convergence
+- Rapid convergence
-- Reduced divergence in self-referential systems
-- Non-chaotic behavior in bounded recursive feedback

-These results are **preliminary, directional, and not yet formally peer-reviewed**.
+- Divergence suppression
+- Stable recursive oscillation without chaotic collapse

+These findings are **preliminary and pre-peer-review**, shared to establish provenance and invite critical collaboration.

 ---